Types of jobs in sales

 Helpful is your middle name.

 In client services, your main focus is to make sure customers are happy.

 You’ll be dealing with people who are already interested in what the company has to offer or ‘post’-sales, so the ‘selling’ part of the role is more helping and advising on what products or services are right for them.

 2. Sales Support

-What is says on the tin – you’ll be working to assist the sales process either ‘pre’- or ‘post’- sales.
+What it says on the tin – you’ll be working to assist the sales process either ‘pre’- or ‘post’- sales.

-This can look quite different depending on the sector e.g. in finance, you could be processing invoices, drawing up contracts and handing all correspondence for the sales executives.
+This can look quite different depending on the sector e.g. in finance, you could be processing invoices, drawing up contracts and handing correspondence to support the Sales Executives.

 Whereas IT sales support looks more like demonstrating technical features, solving faults and advising on user training methods.